 Across Florida, countless people suffer from both mental health conditions and addiction to alcohol or drugs.
 And while these have historically been treated as separate issues, research consistently shows that the most effective treatment method is to treat these co-occurring disorders simultaneously.
 Let’s discuss co-occurring mental health disorders and dual diagnosis, and how The Blackberry Center can help with your behavioral health and addiction issues, including our dual diagnosis drug detox.

-“Co-occurring disorders” can sound complicated, but they’re really very simple.
-In short, they’re disorders that appear together and feed into each other.
+“Co-occurring disorders” can sound complicated, but they’re actually very simple.
+Put simply, they’re mental disorders and addictions that appear together and feed into each other.
 Also known as comorbid disorders, these issues create a vicious cycle that makes long-term recovery difficult to achieve.
-But it’s easier to understand with a real-world example.
+Take this real-world example:

 In this example, the woman described may be suffering from a co-occurring anxiety disorder and substance use disorder.
-You may notice that while her drinking began as a way to treat her anxiety disorder, it eventually worsened the symptoms, leading her to drink even more.
+While her drinking began as a way to treat her anxiety disorder, it eventually worsened the symptoms, leading her to drink even more.
 Note that this goes the other way as well — drug abuse sometimes leads to the presence of a mental health disorder, including bipolar disorder and depression.

-Dual diagnosis is the treatment of co-occurring disorders.
-This treatment needs to be holistic, comprehensive, and address the underlying behavioral health issues that lead to addiction.
+Dual diagnosis treatment is useful for combatting co-occurring disorders.
+Treatment needs to be holistic, comprehensive, and address the underlying behavioral health issues that lead to addiction.
 To better illustrate this process, let’s take another look at the woman from the above example.

 The solution to these problems is dual diagnosis treatment.
-The only way to treat co-occurring disorders and substance abuse is by treating them at the root.
-Anything else is just a temporary bandage, and it will be far less likely to lead to long-term recovery.
+The best way to treat co-occurring disorders and substance abuse is by treating them at the root.
+Other treatments are just temporary bandages, far less likely to lead to long-term recovery.

 But how does dual diagnosis make a difference?
-Why does Florida need co-occurring disorder treatment centers?
+Why does Florida need co-occurring disorder rehab centers?
 Let’s find some answers.

-Beyond the medical care, there is another big advantage to attending a dual diagnosis treatment center: relapse prevention.
+Beyond medical supervision, there is another big advantage to attending a dual diagnosis treatment center: relapse prevention.
 During the drug detox process, many people experience symptoms that range from uncomfortable to life-threatening.
 Understandably, these symptoms often lead people to relapse out of fear for their safety.
-This is a heartbreaking moment, and it’s one that is unnecessary with proper, medically supervised drug detox.
+This is a heartbreaking reaction, and one that is unnecessary with proper, medically supervised drug detox.

-Once you have completed our detox program, you will start on our other dual diagnosis treatments.
+Once you have completed our detox program, you will start on our other dual diagnosis integrated treatments and behavioral therapies.

-At The Blackberry Center, we tailor each dual diagnosis treatment plan to the patients’ needs.
-So while this includes some of our more popular co-occurring disorder treatments, your personal treatment plan may look different.
+At The Blackberry Center, we tailor each dual diagnosis treatment plan to our patients’ needs.
+While this includes some of our more popular co-occurring disorder treatments, your personal treatment plan may look different.
 That said, our dual diagnosis program offers:

 As you can see, the emphasis at our dual diagnosis treatment center is on comprehensive care and relapse prevention.
 While there is no singular “best treatment” for dual diagnosis, all of these options (and more) blend together into a cohesive treatment program for Floridians who need help.